vserova/book/pages/ch_config.md

 If you do not have the external libraries already installed, you can download, build, and install the NCBI C Toolkit and the freely distributed 3rd-party packages.
 The source code for the NCBI C Toolkit and the freely distributed 3rd-party packages can be downloaded from the NCBI FTP site and built in all available configurations.
 Refer to the documentation on the specific packages you wish to install for more information.

+<a name="ch-config.Building-from-a-Comm"></a>

 ##### Building from a Command-Line with Xcode 3.0 or Later

-From the command-line, you can either build exactly as [under Unix](#under-unix), or you can build for Xcode.
+From the command-line, you can either build exactly as [under Unix](#ch-config.Building-with-UNIX), or you can build for Xcode.

 To configure for Xcode, first run `configure` in the Xcode project directory (run `configure --help` to see available options):